davidolorundare/tempus_de_challenge/README.md

 Explain what these tests test and why + coding style tests.

 ---
-### Built With
+### Packages Used/ Built With

 List some stuff here.
 Can add api-references here.
+Note the style-guide and linter used.

 ---
 ### Working Footnotes